publicdocs/uscode/assets/md/titles/usc19/us/usc/t19/ch22/schI/ptC/m__us_usc_t19_s3532.md

     (b) __Consultations with congressional committees__

-    In furtherance of the objective set forth in subsection (a) of this section, the Trade Representative shall consult with the appropriate congressional committees before any vote is taken by the Ministerial Conference or the General Council relating to—
+    In furtherance of the objective set forth in subsection (a), the Trade Representative shall consult with the appropriate congressional committees before any vote is taken by the Ministerial Conference or the General Council relating to—

         (1) the adoption of an interpretation of the WTO Agreement or another multilateral trade agreement,